github/gh-mysql-conf-diff/CONTRIBUTING.md

 To run `gh-mysql-conf-diff`, you need an environment capable of running Go (Golang) applications.
 The minimum requirements are:

 1. **Go (Golang) Environment**: The tool is developed in Go, so you need to have Go installed on your system.
 Ensure you have at least the version of Go in [go.mod](go.mod) for optimal compatibility.
 2. **MySQL Server Access**: As the tool interacts with MySQL servers, you must have network access to a MySQL server you wish to compare configurations against.
+This can be a MySQL server running on `localhost`.

 ### Setting Up the Environment
 1. **Install Go**: You have two primary options for installing Go: